János Garay (fencer)

+in Olympic sabre competition, he distinguished himself winning a gold medal in 1928 in Amsterdam, and a silver and bronze medal in 1924 in Paris.

 Personal

 Garay had two children: Jànos, a water polo player and Mària, a swimmer.
 He was also father-in-law to Valéria Gyenge.

 Fencing career

 Hungarian Championship

 Garay was the Hungarian national sabre champion in 1923.

 European and World Championships

 In 1925 and 1930, Garay captured the Individual European Sabre Championship gold medal.
 He won the team sabre gold medal at the 1930 European Championships.
+The European Championships were predecessor to the World Championships, first held in 1937.

 Olympics

+Recognized internationally as a skilled and knowledgeable fencer, Garay served as an Olympic referee and judge for the fencing competition in the 1936 Olympics in Berlin.

+1928

-He won silver medal for team saber at the 1924 Paris Olympics.
+He won a gold medal in team saber at the 1928 Amsterdam Games.